 udp_open_mem - opens an UDP socket

-#include <libdill.h> int udp_open_mem( struct ipaddr* local, struct ipaddr* remote, void* mem);
+#include <libdill.h> int udp_open_mem( struct ipaddr* local, struct ipaddr* remote, struct udp_storage* mem);

 UDP is an unreliable message-based protocol defined in RFC 768.
 The size of the message is limited.
 The protocol has no initial or terminal handshake.
 A single socket can be used to different destinations.